-The role of webinars in the sales process can’t be ignored, because most businesses have experienced higher sales when they hosted a webinar as opposed to running paid traffic to any given audience.
+The role of webinars in the sales process can’t be ignored, because most businesses experience higher sales when they host a webinar, as opposed to running paid traffic to any given audience.

 The more useful and interesting your content is, the higher your engagement rate through the webinar will be.
-Consequently, when you link to your webinar from within your content, it’s a sign that you want to offer more value to your readers without giving them the idea that you’re out to churn a profit.
+Consequently, when you link to your webinar from within your content, it’s a sign that you want to offer more value to your readers without giving them the idea that you’re only out to sell a product or service.

 When you have the attention and trust of your attendees, you can recommend a product or service that’ll help them.
 You have a responsibility to qualify your leads and map your leads’ buying journey.
 Every stage of the customer buying process is important during the webinar.